Georgia

 (Approximate trekking time: four-hours.
 Approximate driving time: one-hour)

-Today we further explore this incredibly beautiful and wild region.
-Our walk from Omalo encompasses the remote villages of Shenako and Diklo.
-Here we appreciate the traditional architecture and the astonishing views of the High Caucasus.
-From Diklo we continue for a short distance to the old fortress, about as close as we can approach the Russian border.
-Later we return to Omalo.
-Overnight guesthouse.
+Today you start to explore this incredibly beautiful and wild region.
+Your walk from Omalo takes you through the delightful village of Shenako and on to Diklo.
+In these remote villages you can truly appreciate the traditional architecture and the stupendous views of the High Caucasus.
+From Diklo, continue for a short distance to the old fortress which is about as close as you can get to the border with Russia.
+Later you return to the guesthouse for dinner.
 (BLD)

 (Approximate trekking time: one-and-a-half-hours)

-This morning we trek to a different valley and the village of Dartlo, situated at 1,900 metres, again characterised by unique architecture of the local houses and watchtowers.
-Next to a stream there’s a small café where it’s possible to drink tea and coffee amid the mountains’ natural splendour.
-We continue by car to the next village of Chesho and take a short but scenic walk through the valley to the neighbouring village of Parsma.
-The walk follows a clear mountain river and affords memorable views of many medieval watchtowers built to warn of invaders from the Northern Caucasus.
-At Parsma we have a picnic lunch before returning by car to Dartlo.
-Back in Dartlo, it’s possible to visit another now abandoned village, clinging tenaciously to the mountainside, where a forgotten watchtower teeters precariously over an abyss.
-The views are tremendous.
+This morning journey into a different valley to the village of Dartlo, situated at 1900 metres.
+Admire the interesting architecture of the local houses and the watchtower.
+There is a cafe next to a picturesque stream where you can take some tea and coffee amidst the splendour of the surroundings.
+Continue by car to the next village of Chesho and start a beautifully scenic walk to the village of Parsma through the valley.
+The walk follows a stunning river and also affords views of many medieval watchtowers that were built to warn of invaders from the Northern Caucasus.
+At Parsma enjoy a picnic lunch before returning by car to Dartlo.
+Back in Dartlo, it is possible to visit an abandoned village, clinging tenaciously to the mountainside above Dartlo with an eerie watchtower precariously teetering over the abyss.
+The views from here are tremendous.
 Return to Omalo by car.
 Overnight guesthouse.
 (BLD)

 Walking guidance (Parsma) – the walk to the village of Parsma is an easy grade, following a dirt road through the valley.
 The return journey distance on foot is around 5km and of course there will be plenty of time for stops to admire the wonderful scenery.
 The last 5-10 minutes involves a moderate ascent into the village of Parsma.